psantalla/pablo-website-v2/content/index.md

 layout: layouts/home.njk
 numberOfLatestPostsToShow: 5
 ---
 I’m Pablo.
 I’m a web developer with a taste for clean, simple interfaces.
-I have multiple interests, all intersecting around understanding systems precisely.

-You can follow what I’m up to lately on my [now page](/now), or just browse around the site where I leave pieces I find worth sharing.
+You can follow what I’m up to lately on my [now page](now), or just browse around the site where I leave pieces I find worth sharing.